Choosing the Right Antibody for Immunohistochemistry

 Pathologists must on standardized staining processes to detect when a wrong antibody or staining material has been applied.
 One effective tool for this purpose is the Process Record Slide (PRS) tool, accredited by ISO 13485, which aids in standardizing the staining process and detecting discrepancies in antibody performance.

-The PRS tool consists of preformed slides embedded with surrogate antigens, each with a predetermined density or quantification.
-These surrogate antigens mimic the target antigens of interest, allowing for the assessment of antibody performance in a controlled setting.
 During the staining process, if a valid primary or secondary antibody is applied, the correct result is revealed, indicating successful binding to the surrogate antigen and appropriate visualization of the staining pattern.

-However, if an invalid primary or secondary antibody is applied, which differs in antigen specificity or concentration from the surrogate antigen, the intended outcome will not be achieved.
 This discrepancy in staining results serves as a red flag, signaling the potential use of a wrong antibody or staining material.
 By comparing the observed staining pattern with the expected outcome based on the PRS tool, pathologists can identify deviations and take corrective actions to ensure the validity and accuracy of their IHC assays.

 Standardizing the staining process using the PRS tool offers several advantages in antibody validation: